Maahdima/MWPanel/README.md

 page.

 > **Note**<br/>
-> Default port for the web panel is `3000` and default username and password for the admin account is `mwpadmin`.<br/>
+> Default port for the web panel is `3000`.<br/>
+> Default username and password for the admin account is `mwpadmin` (Always change the default username and password to
+> prevent hijacking).<br/>
+> The default username and password applies when the app runs for the first time, so you cant change it from the env
+> anymore after initial run (Still can change them from the gui panel).<br/>

 For Platform-specific instructions, see below.